hyphacoop/two.compost.digital/content/pieces/interview/index.md

 **Sultana**: We are in the middle of this huge shift.
 We’re changing who we are.
 One hundred years ago, one individual would function in certain social patterns and species, and we evolved for that sort of local social structure.
 Now we’re moving into both a global web structure as well as an individualistic one.
 And in this process we are terraforming the planet, we're losing our species, we're going through mass extinction.
 I don't think I can answer your question, but I can say what my observations are, about why it seems impossible to slow down, or to not become obsolete.

-**TK**: It seems like the centrality of a node is related to the perception of time.
+**Udit**: It seems like the centrality of a node is related to the perception of time.

 **Sultana**: We need to be active to keep being in the nodal space of the world.
 The sort of feeling like, “Oh, it’s been a while, I should put an Instagram story today, otherwise people will forget me.”
 I’ll just drop into the darkness of the binodal space, where the networks we’re in we are not considered to be in.
 We created the web, and now we're creating lots of worlds on top of the web—and, on a planet of 7 billion people, about a billion people are working to do that every single day.
 Every bit of food I have eaten with my own money has been given to me because I created something which went on the web.